TKomericki/Rhetos-wiki/Implementing-Rhetos-authentication-plugins.md

 Each Rhetos authentication plugin needs to provide the username to the rest of the system.
 This is achieved by implementing the [IUserInfo](https://github.com/Rhetos/Rhetos/blob/master/Source/Rhetos.Utilities/IUserInfo.cs) interface and registering the implementation plugin.
 IUserInfo contains the username getter; all other members are optional.
 A new IUserInfo instance is created for each web request.

-For example, **Windows Authentication** user in Rhetos is implemented by [WcfWindowsUserInfo](https://github.com/Rhetos/Rhetos/blob/release-4/Source/Rhetos.Security/WcfWindowsUserInfo.cs) class, where the username is returned by WCF library call `ServiceSecurityContext.Current.WindowsIdentity.Name`.
+For example, **Windows Authentication** user in Rhetos v4 is implemented by [WcfWindowsUserInfo](https://github.com/Rhetos/Rhetos/blob/release-4/Source/Rhetos.Security/WcfWindowsUserInfo.cs) class, where the username is returned by WCF library call `ServiceSecurityContext.Current.WindowsIdentity.Name`.

-**AspNetFormsAuth** plugin implements IUserInfo with a very simple [AspNetUserInfo](https://github.com/Rhetos/AspNetFormsAuth/blob/master/Plugins/Rhetos.AspNetFormsAuth/AspNetUserInfo.cs) class, where the username is returned from ASP.NET by calling `HttpContext.Current.User.Identity.Name`.
+**AspNetFormsAuth** plugin in Rhetos v4 implements IUserInfo with a very simple [AspNetUserInfo](https://github.com/Rhetos/AspNetFormsAuth/blob/rhetos-4/Plugins/Rhetos.AspNetFormsAuth/AspNetUserInfo.cs) class, where the username is returned from ASP.NET by calling `HttpContext.Current.User.Identity.Name`.

 To register a new class in Rhetos as a plugin that implements IUserInfo you need to register it to the dependency injection container, while making sure that there are no other security plugins registered.
 For example of how to do it see the [AutofacModuleConfiguration](https://github.com/Rhetos/AspNetFormsAuth/blob/master/Plugins/Rhetos.AspNetFormsAuth/AutofacModuleConfiguration.cs) class and all mentions of "AspNetUserInfo" in it.
 [Autofac](https://autofac.org/) is used in Rhetos for DI.